gerbless/react-tutorial/README.md

 All technologies have pros and cons, react is not an exception, so you must know what are they:

 - **Pros**
-    - It is just a library, not a framework, so it is easier to learn than other javascript approaches.
+    - It is just a library, not a framework, so it is easier to learn than other Javascript approaches.
     - Fixing bugs is easier than you thought.
     - It can be easily integrated with other libraries such as jQuery, Bootstrap, moment, Lodash, etc.
     - You do not need to make changes in your HTML code, react does the heavy lift for you.
 - **Cons**
-    - It requires a deeper javascript understanding.
+    - It requires a deeper Javascript understanding.
     - The ReactJS ecosystem is not as easy to install as jQuery.
     - It can be haunting at first sight.
     - It is need to compile React applications.